 Rapti River & Barahi Jungle Lodge

-Barahi Jungle Lodge is located on the banks of Rapti River.
+The lodge is located on the banks of Rapti River.
 For any activity in the jungle, you have to cross the river.
-There are normal boats that take you across the river but we enjoyed the scary & adventurous ride on a long narrow dugout canoe.
+There are normal boats that take you across the river.
+But we enjoyed the scary & adventurous ride on a long narrow dugout canoe.
 This canoe is carved out of a single trunk of Semal or cotton silk tree.
-We crossed the river for each of our safaris but we would remember our boat safari to the confluence of Rapti & Narayani river for a sunset.
+We crossed the river for each of our safaris.
+But we would remember our boat safari to the confluence of Rapti & Narayani River for sunset.

 The lodge arranged and high tea/drinks for the sundown at the perfect spot.
 This sunset would remain in our memory for a long time.

 Play with the Elephants

-Barahi Jungle Lodge has 4 elephants – all females named Sundar Kali, Rang Mala, Madhu Mala and one more.
+The lodge has 4 elephants.
+All females named Sundar Kali, Rang Mala, Madhu Mala and one more.
 You can go on an elephant safari on them to see the Rhinos from the safety of their height.
 You can spend relaxed time playing with them, feeding them sandwiches or bathing them in the Rapti River.

 Naturalist at Barahi Jungle Lodge